unimelbmdap/crossref-lmdb/docs/create.rst

 Filtering items
 ---------------

-In typical usage, the complete set of metadata is not required; for example, you may only want metadata for DOIs that relate to journal articles or span a particular range of published years.
+The intended usage of this database is where you do not need *all* of the metadata within the public data export; for example, you may only want metadata for DOIs that relate to journal articles or span a particular range of published years.
 Items can be prevented from entering the database by providing a ``--filter-path`` argument to ``crossref-lmdb create``.
 This argument needs to be a Python file that contains a function called ``filter_func``.
 This function must accept one argument, a dict-like representation of the item metadata, and must return ``True`` if the item is to be included in the database and ``False`` otherwise.